 The measurements of incident sound levels were undertaken within the rear garden of 6 Nutley Terrace.
-The approximate location of the sound level meter is indicated in the aerial photograph below Figure 2.
+The approximate location of the sound level meter is indicated in the aerial photograph below along with the approximate location of nearest noise sensitive receptors Figure 2.